Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions

 \subsection{Subchallenge 3b: Intermediate Concepts}

 The second subchallenge studies how we can parameterize individual multimodal concepts within the reasoning process.
-These concepts can be designed across a spectrum of dense to interpretable.
-We cover recent work in interpretable intermediate concepts based on attention maps, discrete concepts, and language as an intermediate medium.
+While intermediate concepts are usually dense vector representations in standard neural architectures, there has also been substantial work towards interpretable attention maps, discrete symbols, and language as an intermediate medium for reasoning.

-\textbf{Attention maps} are a popular choice for intermediate concepts in multimodal reasoning since they are, to a certain extent, human-interpretable, while retaining the benefits of differentiability and compatible with neural networks.
+\textbf{Attention maps} are a popular choice for intermediate concepts since they are, to a certain extent, human-interpretable, while retaining differentiability.
 For example,~\citet{andreas2016neural} design individual modules such as `attend', `combine', `count', and `measure' that are each parametrized by attention operations on the input image for visual question answering.~\citet{xu2015show} explore both soft and hard attention mechanisms for reasoning in image captioning generation.
 Related work has also used attention maps through dual attention architectures~\citep{nam2017dual} or stacked latent attention architectures~\citep{fan2018stacked} for multimodal reasoning.
-These are typically applied for problems involving complex visual reasoning steps such as CLEVR~\citep{johnson2017clevr} or VQA~\citep{zhang2020multimodal}.
+These are typically applied for problems involving complex reasoning steps such as CLEVR~\citep{johnson2017clevr} or VQA~\citep{zhang2020multimodal}.

-\textbf{Discrete concepts}: A further level of discretization beyond attention maps involves using discrete symbols to represent intermediate concepts.
-Recent work in neuro-symbolic multimodal learning aims to integrate these discrete concepts as intermediate steps in multimodal reasoning in tasks such as visual question answering~\cite{andreas2016neural,mao2018neuro,vedantam2019probabilistic,yi2018neural} or referring expression recognition~\cite{cirik2018using}.
-Using discrete concepts makes it easier for subsequent inference, such as applying logic-based differentiable reasoning over discrete concepts~\cite{amizadeh2020neuro,serafini2016logic}.
+\textbf{Discrete symbols}: A further level of discretization beyond attention maps involves using discrete symbols to represent intermediate concepts.
+Recent work in neuro-symbolic learning aims to integrate these discrete symbols as intermediate steps in multimodal reasoning in tasks such as visual question answering~\cite{andreas2016neural,mao2018neuro,vedantam2019probabilistic} or referring expression recognition~\cite{cirik2018using}.
+A core challenge in this approach lies in maintaining differentiability of discrete symbols, which has been tackled via logic-based differentiable reasoning~\cite{amizadeh2020neuro,serafini2016logic}.